 The processing involves certain degrees of withering, rolling, shaking, bruising, and firing.
-The resulting amount of oxidation depends on the desired finish of the tea.
-This can be an oolong tea that is lightly fermented, like delicate-tasting green teas, to one which is almost fully fermented, like dark and bold flavored black teas.
+Then, the resulting amount of oxidation depends on the desired finish of the tea.
+For example, this can be a lightly fermented oolong tea, like delicate-tasting green tea.
+Or one which is almost fully fermented, like dark and bold flavored black teas.

 Today the areas which are most famous for producing oolong are Fujian and Guangdong in China, and Taiwan.